mattsolution/miniprep_vacuum_manifold/README.md

 ## Printing and cutting

-<p align="justify">The manifold itself is designed for 3D printing, suitable for both FDM and SLA printers.The upper section of the manifold is intended to be cut from a 4mm or 5mm acrylic plate using a laser cutter/engraver, while the gasket should be cut from a rubber or silicone sheet.</p>
+<p align="justify">The manifold itself is designed for 3D printing, suitable for both FDM and SLA printers.The upper section of the manifold is intended to be cut from a 4mm or 5mm acrylic plate using a laser cutter/engraver, while the gasket should be cut from a rubber or silicone sheet.
+Be careful, when laser-cutting these types of material ensure a proper ventilation in order to avoid the generated hazardous dust and gasses. </p>

 ## Assembly